mateussouzaweb/nicedeck/README.md

 - Each software is independent and is maintaned / updated directly by their developers.
 - Opinated and simplified structure for emulators, where you should see only the ``ROMs`` and ``BIOS`` folders for the emulators that you installed.
 - Installed programs will be available on the ``Steam Library``, allowing usage on ``Gaming Mode`` at Steam Deck.
 Nice covers are also expected.
+- Built-in parser to grab information and add ROMs to the ``Steam Library`` automatically.
 - A correct and workable ``EmulationStation DE`` settings, with systems and finder rules to run games with flatpak in all emulators.
 - Originally created for Steam Deck, but works on almost any Linux distro.